 We all have different tastes when it comes to books and other reading material.

-However, no matter what your regular interests, there are books that have stood the test of time – and are still coming out on top.
+However, no matter what your regular interests are, there are books that have stood the test of time – and are still coming out on top.

 These are the books that you have to read at some point in your life because they are that good – they will leave a permanent mark on you.

-Here are 50 of the best books to read in your lifetime (I could list 100, but I won’t!).
+Below you will find 50 of the best books to read in your lifetime (I could list 100, but I won’t!).

 Touching and heart-breaking.

 A lesson that life is not always fair, and not every story has a happy ending.

 A story about trailblazers and strong women.